Python: Preparing Python and Flask for production deployment

 -b 0.0.0.0:8080

-3. Create a Makefile to simplify switching between development and production modes:
+3. You can add a Makefile to easily switch between development and production modes:

 .DEFAULT_GOAL := dev

-# By default, Stackhero for Python executes the "run" rule.
-We override it to run the 'prod' rule.
+# Stackhero for Python runs the "run" rule by default.
+We override it to run 'prod'.

 run: prod